linx-software/ADVICEment_Integration/README.md

 ## Installation
 Download the solution and copy the elements you need into your solution, or make changes on this solution as needed.
+You will need the Linx 6 Designer, get it [here.](https://linx.software/linx-download/)
 ## Usage
 The solution has two main functions that call a set of sub-functions.
 The main functions can
 - Generate a Simple Invoice